xerial/sbt-sonatype/README.md

 sbt-sonatype plugin
 ======

 A sbt plugin for publishing your project to the Maven central repository through the REST API of Sonatype Nexus.
-Deploying artifacts to Sonatype repository is a requirement for synchronizing your projects to the [Maven central repository](http://repo1.maven.org/maven2/). __sbt-sonatype__ plugin simplifies the release process of Scala/Java projects.
+Deploying artifacts to Sonatype repository is a requirement for synchronizing your projects to the [Maven central repository](http://repo1.maven.org/maven2/). __sbt-sonatype__ plugin enables two-step release of your Scala/Java projects.

  * `publishSigned` (with [sbt-pgp plugin](http://www.scala-sbt.org/sbt-pgp/))
-    * Upload GPG signed artifacts to a local staging repository.
+    * Create GPG signed artifacts to a local staging repository.
-    * Add `publishTo := sonatypePublishToBundle.value` to your build.sbt
+    * Make sure adding `publishTo := sonatypePublishToBundle.value` to your build.sbt
  * `sonatypeBundleRelease` (New in sbt-sonatype 3.4)
+    * This command will prepare a new remote staging repository at Sonatype.
+If there are exisiting staging repositories that have the same description with `sonatypeSessionName` key, they will be discarded properly.
-    * Upload the artifacts in the local staging folder to the remote staging repository at Sonatype.
+    * Then it will upload the artifacts in the local staging folder to the remote staging repository.
-    * Then perform the close and release steps at the Sonatype Nexus repository.
+    * Finally, it will perform the close and release steps at the Sonatype Nexus repository.

  After these steps, your project will be synchronized to the Maven central (usually) within ten minutes.
 No longer need to enter the web interface of
  [Sonatype Nexus repository](http://oss.sonatype.org/) to performe these release steps.